Biohazard cleanup pay

 Risk Level

-Workers dealing with high-level biohazards are able to secure markedly better wages due to increased peril.
+Workers dealing with high-level biohazards are able to secure markedly better wages due to increased peril and the need for greater protective measures.
+Higher salaries are often associated with jobs that require more advanced PPE and strict safety procedures because of the elevated risk.
 Cleanup tasks carried out at Biosafety Level 4 can command an hourly rate ranging between $150 and $600, mirroring both the gravity of potential risks and the specialized expertise necessary for handling such critical conditions.

 Similarly, even jobs performed under biosafety level three offer substantial remuneration, with pay typically extending from about $50 to $150 per hour—a clear reflection of how job-associated hazards proportionally influence earnings.